ConfigurationAsCode/ConfigurationAsCode.github.io/30-Status-March-2015.rst

 - Bamboo childplan using bash scripts to:
 	- Upload rpms to Artifactory
 	- Trigger docker container creation in Jenkins
-	- Trigger end2end tests in test environment using Cucumber (Bamboo-plan)
 - Jenkins plan that builds docker containers
 	- Containers are stored in Artifactory
+- Bamboo childplan for end2end tests in test environment using Cucumber

 :class: slide